GCSE Grade Boundaries 2024: The New Grading System Explained

 Maths2.5%7.6%12.6%16.3%17.9%15.8%10.1%7.6%6.2%3.3%61%

-You can see from both tables that the percentage of students achieving grades 9-4 in Maths is lower than the percentage receiving grades 9-4 across all subjects.
+You can see from this graph that the percentage of students achieving grades 9-4 in Maths is lower than the percentage receiving grades 9-4 across all subjects.

-The results for GCSE English language are similar to those for Maths, and one factor in this could be that every student has to take Maths and English, whereas other subjects are chosen by the student.
+The results for GCSE English language are similar to those for Maths.
+This could be because every student must sit Maths and English, but students choose which other subjects they take for GCSE.

 The following chart shows the proportion of students achieving each grade in maths over the years 2018-2023: